LLNL/llnl.github.io/about/faq.md

 * A [NOTICE](https://github.com/LLNL/llnl.github.io/blob/master/NOTICE) file that includes LLNL auspice and disclaimer statements.

+* A [CODE OF CONDUCT](https://github.com/LLNL/.github/blob/master/community-health/CODE_OF_CONDUCT.md) file that defines standards for how to engage in your project's community.

+* A [CONTRIBUTING](https://github.com/LLNL/.github/blob/master/community-health/CONTRIBUTING.md) file that communicates how others should contribute to your repo.

-After your project has been initially released on GitHub and you are ready to provide a new version, a good practice is to tag the version and include [release notes](https://github.com/LLNL/.github/blob/master/release-template.md).
+After your project has been initially released on GitHub and you are ready to provide a new version, a good practice is to tag the version and include [release notes](https://github.com/LLNL/.github/blob/master/community-health/release-template.md).

 Another good practice is to provide user documentation.
 Read the Docs (RtD) is a common platform for user guides, tutorials, quick start instructions, and other forms of documentation.
 Our [.github repo](https://github.com/LLNL/.github) contains step-by-step instructions for setting up a RtD instance, a [template](https://github-main.readthedocs.io/en/latest/) you can start with, and links to various resources for tips and additional details.